waangui/lex-app/README.md

 * **API Inconsistency:** The Free Dictionary API is fantastic, but it can sometimes return data in inconsistent formats.
 For some words, certain fields (like phonetics or origin) may be missing.
 The app has been built to handle these cases gracefully without crashing.
 * **Language Support:** The application currently only supports searches for English words.
 * **Complex Words:** Very obscure or technical terms may not be found in the API's database.
+* **Phrase Definitions:** The API only has single word definitions thus common phrases used in the English language cannot be searched up.

 ## 💡 What's Next (Future Features)